composer/composer/doc/03-cli.md

 This will resolve all dependencies of the project and write the exact versions into `composer.lock`.

+If you just want to update a few packages and not all, you can list them as such:

+    $ php composer.phar update vendor/package vendor/package2

 ### Options

 * **--prefer-source:** Install packages from `source` when available.